avasuro/marionette-responsive-avatar/README.md

                 model: new Backbone.Model({
                     // Set picture of the avatar:
                     picture: 'http://vokrug.tv/pic/person/f/4/a/9/f4a9c7b9ce44e06ac21466d91cf1a6ce.jpeg',
+                    // Set picture that will be used if main picture failed to load:
+                    fallbackPicture: '',
                     // Set background color of the avatar:
                     background: '#00495e',
                     // Set font color of the avatar: